-- 8.02 A regular employee who is subject to layoff, and not eligible for placement under 8.01(c), may elect to exercise his bumping rights, in the Victoria Regional Transit System on the following basis: - (a) An employee with less seniority in the same job classification, or failing that, either: - (b) (i) An employee with less seniority in a job which the employee subject to layoff held as a regular employee, or - (ii) Bumping is also allowed to an equal or lower group that the displaced employee has not previously held but which, in the opinion of the Employer, the employee is qualified or will be qualified within a reasonable period of training and orientation.
+A regular employee who is subject to layoff, and not eligible for placement under 8.01(c), may elect to exercise his bumping rights, in the Victoria Regional Transit System on the following basis:

+- a) An employee with less seniority in the same job classification, or failing that, either: - b) - (i) An employee with less seniority in a job which the employee subject to layoff held as a regular employee, or - (ii) Bumping is also allowed to an equal or lower group that the displaced employee has not previously held but which, in the opinion of the Employer, the employee is qualified or will be qualified within a reasonable period of training and orientation.
 Such period of orientation is not to exceed thirty (30) working days.
 If after thirty (30) working days the bump is unsuccessful the employee may choose a second bumping subject to the above criteria.
 If the second bump is also unsuccessful after thirty (30) working days, the employee shall be placed on the recall list and will fall under the provisions of Article 8.06.

-(c) Regular employees who are bumped under the foregoing provisions may in turn exercise their seniority to bump other employees in accordance with this Article.
+c) Regular employees who are bumped under the foregoing provisions may in turn exercise their seniority to bump other employees in accordance with this Article.

-8.03 SEVERANCE PAY
+8.03 Severance Pay

-- (a) Any regular employee who has received written notice of layoff and who does not or is unable to elect bumping rights under Section 8.02 will be laid off with severance pay as follows: - 6 consecutive months of service 2 weeks' regular earnings - 3 consecutive years of service 3 weeks' regular earnings - Thereafter one week's pay for each additional year of service - (b) An employee who is eligible to receive severance pay in accordance with (a) above may elect to: - (i) Take a lump sum payment equivalent to the full amount of his severance pay entitlement. - (ii) Defer payment of his severance pay entitlement until any time during his layoff and recall period or until his layoff and recall period expires. - (iii) Terminate and receive severance pay. - (c) A regular employee who receives severance pay, if he is recalled from layoff, will be required to refund one (1) week's severance pay for each two (2) months of employment until severance pay received in excess of period of layoff is fully refunded. - 8.04 (a) An employee affected by reduction in staff who assumes a lower group job as a result of the foregoing, and who has one (1) year or more of service in the higher group job, will retain his rate if it is not beyond maximum of the lower group job; if it is beyond maximum he will be reduced to maximum of the lower group. - (b) An employee affected by reduction in staff who assumes a lower group job under the terms of this section, and who has less than one (1) year's service in the higher group job will assume the salary which he would have attained had he moved directly to the lower group job on the same date that he moved to the higher group job. - 8.05 A regular employee who accepts another job under this Article shall have the right to reinstatement of his former position or one substantially derived from it, if such becomes available within two (2) years from the date of accepting the position.
-The job, in such instances, will not be posted and the employee shall receive the salary he would have attained assuming he had not transferred to the position.
+- a) Any regular employee who has received written notice of layoff and who does not or is unable to elect bumping rights under Section 8.02 will be laid off with severance pay as follows: - ♦ 6 consecutive months of service 2 weeks' regular earnings - ♦ 3 consecutive years of service 3 weeks' regular earnings - ♦ Thereafter one week's pay for each additional year of service - b) An employee who is eligible to receive severance pay in accordance with (a) above may elect to: - (i) Take a lump sum payment equivalent to the full amount of his severance pay entitlement. - (ii) Defer payment of his severance pay entitlement until any time during his layoff and recall period or until his layoff and recall period expires. - (iii) Terminate and receive severance pay. - c) A regular employee who receives severance pay, if he is recalled from layoff, will be required to refund one (1) week's severance pay for each two (2) months of employment until severance pay received in excess of period of layoff is fully refunded.

+- a) An employee affected by reduction in staff who assumes a lower group job as a result of the foregoing, and who has one (1) year or more of service in the higher group job, will retain his rate if it is not beyond maximum of the lower group job; if it is beyond maximum he will be reduced to maximum of the lower group. - b) An employee affected by reduction in staff who assumes a lower group job under the terms of this section, and who has less than one (1) year's service in the higher group job will assume the salary which he would have attained had he moved directly to the lower group job on the same date that he moved to the higher group job.